endless-sky/endless-sky-wiki/wiki/CreatingSales.md

     "Ramscoop"
         probability 5
         quantity 10
-        depreciation 10
+        depreciation 45
 ```

-The above example would make any planet with the "Random Ramscoops" "outfitter stock" have a 5% chance of selling 10 ramscoops that have already been used for 10 days, and whose cost has been lowered by that.
+The above example would make any planet with the "Random Ramscoops" "outfitter stock" have a 5% chance of selling 10 ramscoops that have already been used for 45 days, and which have been depreciated by that amount of time.